How To Create a Travel Rewards Credit Card Strategy for Families How To Create a Travel Rewards Credit Card Strategy for Families

 Non-premium travel credit cards

 These cards have various transfer partners, such as Virgin Atlantic, World of Hyatt, and Southwest Airlines, as well as a lower annual fee than their premium counterparts.
-They're also great starter cards, because you can transfer points to partners for maximum value or use them to book travel directly through their respective travel portals.
+They're also great starter cards.
+You can transfer points to partners for maximum value or use them to book travel directly through their respective travel portals.

 Related: Practical Airline Award Sweet Spots for Families